 Both ad formats have their benefits, and both can be extremely useful in different situations.
 However, you must understand the difference and when exactly to use each one.

-Even after you select your format and create an ad, you must connect your ads to relevant post-click landing pages for the best results.
-Post-click landing pages are where conversions happen.
-Request an Instapage Enterprise Demo today to see how you can create these dedicated post-click landing pages at scale.
+Even after you select your format and create an ad, you must connect your ads to relevant landing pages for the best results.
+Landing pages are where conversions happen.
+Sign up for an Instapage 14-day free trial today to see how you can create these dedicated landing pages at scale.